 Rule 11(c)(1)(E) is intended, among other things, to cover situations when no evidence is offered or identified, or when the only identified source is unavailable.
 Breyer Committee Report, 239 F.R.D. at 243.
 For example, a complaint alleges that an unnamed attorney told the complainant that the judge did X. Id.
 The subject judge denies it.
-The chief judge requests that the complainant (who does not purport to have observed the judge do X) identify the unnamed witness, or that the unnamed witness come forward so that the chief judge can learn the unnamed witness, that the unnamed witness is an attorney who practices in federal court, and that the unnamed witness is unwilling to be identified or to come forward.
+The chief judge requests that the complainant (who does not purport to have observed the judge do X) identify the unnamed witness, or that the unnamed witness come forward so that the chief judge can learn the unnamed witness's account.
+Id.
+The complainant responds that he has spoken with the unnamed witness, that the unnamed witness is an attorney who practices in federal court, and that the unnamed witness is unwilling to be identified or to come forward.
 Id. at 243-44.
 The allegation is then properly dismissed as containing allegations that are incapable of being established through investigation.
 Id.